 - People living in nursing homes or other institutions or who are homebound;

 - People with certain medical conditions such as Celiac disease and inflammatory bowel disease;

 - People taking medicines that affect vitamin D levels such as certain anti-seizure medicines;

 - Older adults with certain risk factors.

-Talk to your healthcare provider if you meet any of these risk factors or think you might be at risk of vitamin D deficiency.
-If you have osteoporosis and also have a vitamin D deficiency, your healthcare provider may temporarily prescribe a higher dose of vitamin D to bring you up to a healthy level.
+Talk to your healthcare provider if you have any of these risk factors.
+If you have osteoporosis and also have a vitamin D deficiency, your healthcare provider may temporarily prescribe a high dose of vitamin D to bring you up to a healthy level.

 A Guide to Calcium-Rich Foods

 We all know that milk is a great source of calcium, but you may be surprised by all the different foods you can work into your diet to reach your daily recommended amount of calcium.
 Use the guide below to get ideas of additional calcium-rich foods to add to your weekly shopping list.